 Code Edition 19 uses a principles-based approach

 The Code of Conduct Edition 19 is the next stage in Medicines Australia’s continued efforts to strive for best practice, giving our members the confidence to innovate and make meaningful connections with the best interest of patient communities at heart.
 This edition is vastly streamlined from previous editions, allowing our members to focus on the core of what matters in their communications with stakeholders.
-It retains the same rigorous ethical standards of past editions, and retains the same commitment to transparency in reporting on financial interactions between healthcare professionals and health consumer organisations.
+It retains the same rigorous ethical standards of past editions and continues to uphold the same commitment to transparency in reporting on financial interactions between healthcare professionals and health consumer organisations.

 The previous version of the Code, Edition 18 is viewable here, along with its accompanying Guidelines (version 2).
 Both this edition and its guidelines have been superseded by Edition 19 and its accompanying Code Resource Toolkit.